 NOTE: Before you can list a terminal table you must define at least one printer to Thoroughbred Basic.
-For more information on how Thoroughbred Basic works with printers please turn to Chapter 3.
+For more information on how Thoroughbred Basic works with printers please refer to How to Establish Printers.

 END means end the terminal definition procedure.
-If you select this option you will return to the Terminal Menu, which is described in Subsection Choose the Modify Terminal Tables Option.
+If you select this option you will return to the Terminal Menu, which is described in Choose the Modify Terminal Tables Option.